Top 9 Christmas Markets In Rome, Italy

 3. Mercatino Giapponese: The Christmas City

 This Christmas market in Rome brings the other side of the world to you this holiday season.
 Mercatino Giapponese, or Japanese Market, features its very own Christmas City every December.
 Located in the PratiBus District, the market has several exhibition areas and creative programs, such as cooking shows and martial arts, for visitors.
-There’s a dedicated space for kids, too, so take your entire family for a festive day at the market.
+I believe this market is ideal for families as it has a dedicated space for kids, too.
 If you feel like getting into the Japanese spirit this Christmas, look no further than Mercatino Giapponese.

 Mercatino Giapponese: The Christmas City